0xroyce/bastienone/README.md

 Follow progress on <a href="https://twitter.com/petrroyce/status/1662577359357198340">@petrroyce</a>

+End to end Bastien One journey example: https://twitter.com/petrroyce/status/1665464579483226113

+Task: "Your goal is to make a presidential campaign for Bastien One who wants to become a president in 2024."

+Number of bots with different purpose identified, created and executed: 6

 <h2>Overview</h2>

 In general, Bastien One is trying to simulate human behaviour in order to achieve goal and provide the best output.